skhozin/skhozin.github.io/README.md

 ![Thunderhead Add Package](https://github.com/thunderheadone/one-sdk-ios/raw/master/images/SPM/ThunderheadAddPackageURL.png)

 2. Select additional options such as a specific version number, branch or commit identifier.
 By default, Up to Next Major version is selected.
 We highly recommend using the latest version of the [Thunderhead SDK for iOS](https://github.com/thunderheadone/one-sdk-ios/releases).
 To integrate a specific version of the Thunderhead SDK, simply specify a version number you need.
-For example, to integrate v6.0.0 of Thunderhead SDK, specify the version number like below
+For example, to integrate v6.0.0 of the Thunderhead SDK, specify the version number like on the screenshot below:

 ![Thunderhead Choose Package Version](https://github.com/thunderheadone/one-sdk-ios/raw/master/images/SPM/ThunderheadChoosePackage.png)